brooklyn-data/dbtenv/README.md

 If you don't want to have to run `dbtenv install <version>` manually, you can set a `DBTENV_AUTO_INSTALL=true` environment variable so that as you run commands like `dbtenv version` or `dbtenv execute` any dbt version specified that isn't already installed will be installed automatically.

 Some tips when dbtenv is using pip:
+- You can customize where the dbt version-specific Python virtual environments are created by setting `DBTENV_VENVS_DIRECTORY` and `DBTENV_VENVS_PREFIX` environment variables.
 - You can have dbtenv only install Python packages that were actually available on the date the dbt version was released by setting a `DBTENV_SIMULATE_RELEASE_DATE=true` environment variable, or specifying `--simulate-release-date` when running `dbtenv install`.
   This can help if newer versions of dbt's dependencies are causing installation problems.
 - By default dbtenv uses whichever Python version it was installed with to install dbt, but that can be changed by setting a `DBTENV_PYTHON` environment variable to the path of a different Python executable, or specifying `--python <path>` when running `dbtenv install`.